Instructions to authors

 Save the images on your computer that you want to insert into the document;

-Then, go to the menu option available for insertion of the image of your text editor (e.g. in MSWord, select Insert / Image / From File) and locate the image you want to insert into the document.
+Then, go to the menu option available for insertion of the image of your text editor (e.g. in MSWord, select Insert / Image / From File or "This device") and locate the image you want to insert into the document.
 Finally, insert the selected image in the text.

 These tips will be useful to get the manuscript uploaded successfully.